 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to Texas Municipal Power Agency, Finance Department, P.O.
-Box 7000, Bryan, Texas 77805 or visit our website at www.texasmpa.org.
+Box 7000, Bryan, Texas 77805 or by visiting our website at www.texasmpa.org.

-Financial and Operational Highlights for Fiscal Year Ended September 30, 2020
+Financial and Operational Highlights for Fiscal Year Ended September 30, 2021

 Over the past decade, the Texas energy market has taken several considerable turns.
-Until the end of FY 2017, Gibbons Creek operated in a load-following mode, increasing and decreasing generation to follow electrical demand's daily peaks and valleys.
-More recently, Gibbons Creek's operational status with ERCOT transitioned to: Seasonal Operations, effective September 26, 2017 (operated from May 21, 2018 through September 18, 2018); Reserve Shutdown, effective October 1, 2018; and Indefinite Mothball, effective June 1, 2019.
-On June 28, 2019, a notification to ERCOT was made to remove Gibbons Creek from the ERCOT system, effective October 23, 2019.
+Until the end of FY 2017, Gibbons Creek Steam Electric Station ("GCSES") operated in a load-following mode, increasing and decreasing generation to follow electrical demand's daily peaks and valleys.
+More recently, GCSES's operational status with ERCOT transitioned to: Seasonal Operations, effective September 26, 2017 (operated from May 21, 2018 through September 18, 2018); Reserve Shutdown, effective October 1, 2018; and Indefinite Mothball, effective June 1, 2019.
+On June 28, 2019, a notification to ERCOT was made to remove GCSES from the ERCOT system, effective October 23, 2019.
+On February 10, 2021, GCSES was sold, and all decommissioning/environmental remediation liability transferred to the new owner.

-On January 14, 2020, the Railroad Commission of Texas ("RCT") approved full bond release on 4,300 acres in the Gibbons Creek Mine.
-This represents almost half of the originally bonded area and brings the total of fully released land to 83%.
-Another 1,100 (12%) are pending RCT review, and TMPA plans to file for release on 350 acres (4%) in spring 2021.
-The regulatory approval time varies, but TMPA expects that at least 95% of the mine area will have been released by the end of FY 2021.
+On January 26, 2021, the Railroad Commission of Texas ("RCT") approved full bond release on 554 acres in the Gibbons Creek Mine.
+This brings the total of fully released land, as of the end of FY 2021, to 89%.
+Another 538 acres (6%) are pending RCT review, and TMPA plans to file for release on 347 acres (4%) in fall 2021.
+A final submittal of 48 acres is proposed for spring 2022.
+TMPA expects all bond release applications to be approved by the end of FY 2022, with the exception of the acid seeps (22 acres).
+On July 15, 2021, the Board of Directors authorized the Mine to be sold, and on August 26, 2021, TMPA entered into a contract to effect the sale.
+The sale is expected to close before the end of calendar year 2021.

 Effective September 1, 2016, TMPA and the Member Cities entered into a Joint Operating Agreement ("JOA") addressing ownership, operational, and contractual issues associated with TMPA following the expiration of the Power Sales Contract ("PSC").
 The PSC expired as to the City of Greenville on September 1, 2018, and expired as to the remaining Cities on September 30, 2018.
-Unless terminated earlier through the mutual consent of all parties, the JOA remains in effect until the dissolution of TMPA and the winding up of its affairs.
+Unless terminated earlier through the mutual consent of all parties, the JOA remains in effect until the dissolution of TMPA.